 The onset of high oil prices and thus higher transportation costs has meant that the Consumer Price Index (CPI), the most respected measure of inflation because it takes into account spending in areas such as mortgages and council tax, is starting to jump.
 The latest figure from the Office of National Statistics reported that CPI had risen be some 0.6% to 3.3% in just one month alone.
 This is not something that is just going to go away either.
 The Producer Prices Index (Input) which measures inflation in terms of increases in cost for materials and fuels (things which have a direct relation on the increased price of goods) went up by 3.5% with a predicted annual change of nearly 30%.

-For those therefore that hope that perhaps closing one’s eyes and wishing inflation away, like not repaying your instant payday loans and hiding under your duvet until the bailiff goes away, I am afraid it is not going to work.
+For those therefore that hope that perhaps closing one’s eyes and wishing inflation away, like not repaying your library fees and hiding under your duvet until the bailiff goes away, I am afraid it is not going to work.

 Inflation, the gift that keeps giving